natikgadzhi/protoc-gen-tfschema/README.md

 - `types` defines what Protobuf Messages (types) to generate resource schemas for.
-- `package` defines what package name to use for the resulting files.
+- `pkgname` defines what package name to use for the resulting files.
 Defaults to `tfschema`.

 ## Features